Frequently Asked

 What should I do in a mental health emergency?

-In a psychiatric emergency, please call 911 or go to the nearest ER.
-Champions Mental Health & Wellness is not equipped for emergency care, but we are available for support and follow-up during regular business hours.
+If you are experiencing a psychiatric emergency, please call 911 or go to the nearest emergency room.
+Champions Mental Health & Wellness is an outpatient practice and is not equipped to provide emergency or crisis services.

 How do you protect my privacy?

-We follow strict confidentiality protocols in full compliance with HIPAA regulations to protect your personal health information.
+We follow strict confidentiality procedures and comply fully with HIPAA regulations to protect personal health information.

 What is your cancellation policy?

-We request at least 24 hours' notice for cancellations or rescheduling.
-Missed appointments or late cancellations may incur a $75 fee.
+We request at least 24 hours' notice for appointment cancellations or rescheduling.
+Missed appointments or late cancellations may be subject to a fee.